Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Introduction

 \section{Introduction}

-Deep learning is usually data-starved and relies on the $i.i.d$ assumption of training and testing data \cite{che2021deep,liu2021Generalization}.
-However, in reality, the deployment of target tasks is usually significantly diverse, and massive labeling of the target domain data can be expensive or even prohibitive \cite{kouw2018introduction}.
+Deep learning is typically data-starved and relies on the $i.i.d$ assumption of training and testing sets \cite{che2021deep,liu2021Generalization}.
+However, the real-world deployment of target tasks is usually significantly diverse, and massive labeling of the target domain data can be expensive or even prohibitive \cite{liu2021adversarial}.
 To address this, the unsupervised domain adaptation (UDA) is developed, which proposes to learn from both labeled source domain and unlabeled target domain \cite{ganin2016domain,liu2021adapting,liu2021generative}.

 The existing UDA works \cite{liu2021subtype,zou2019confidence,liu2021energy,he2020classification,liu2021adapting} usually focus on the classification or segmentation tasks without considering the inter-class correlations.
 However, tasks with discrete and successively labels are commonly seen in the real world.
 For instance, the Diabetic Retinopathy (DR) has five labels corresponding to different severity levels: 0$\rightarrow$normal, 1$\rightarrow$mild, 2$\rightarrow$moderate, 3$\rightarrow$severe, and 4$\rightarrow$proliferative DR. In ordinal setting, class $y=1$ is closer to $y=2$ than $y=4$.
 The misclassification of $y=1$ to $y=2$ or $y=4$ may lead to different severity of misdiagnosis.
 The ordinal labeling system is widely adopted in medical diagnose, face age groups, and facial expression intensity, etc. Limited by the collecting cost, the UDA has great potential in the medical area, while the UDA for the ordinal label is under-presented.